f39d/.github/profile/README.md

 > [!NOTE]
 > All public F39 projects are free to use, mind individual package licenses.

-Contributions are excepted on repos wheree solicited.
+Contributions are excepted on repos where solicited.
 Contact us for questions/help:

 [http](https://www.f39.design/)